 Problems with work and social relationships

-Many victims find that their environment does not always understand how serious ACI is, because symptoms are often invisible.
+Many victims find that those around them do not always understand how profound acquired brain injury is, because symptoms are often invisible.

-Victims of ACI are entitled to full compensation.
-Think of:
+Victims of acquired brain injury are entitled to full compensation.
+Such as:

 -